ibowditch/userdocs/_sources/administration.md.txt

 Crew list and qualifications

+### Deleting Members

+Don't!
+If you do, you will also delete their attendance records, which is against the law.

+To stay out of jail, make them inactive instead.

 ### COVID-19 Report

 As we discussed the other week, I reviewed the NSW Government Covid safe record keeping guidelines, and it